ajant/DbMockLibrary/README.md

 use DbMockLibrary/DbMockLibrary
 ```

-As of now MySQL and MongoDb databases have been implemented.
+As of now MySQL, MongoDb and Elasticsearch databases have been implemented.

 Quick start
 ===========
-Here's the example, how to use the library for testing MySQL features of the application
+Here's the example, how to use the library for testing DB features of the application.

+**MySQL**
+-
 Bootstrapping:
 ```php
 ...